< Back to Resources

 3. Remote monitoring

-With remote energy monitoring, equipment sensors are connected to computerized maintenance management systems (CMMS) and energy management systems (EMS).
+With remote energy monitoring, equipment sensors are connected to computerized maintenance management systems (CMMS) and energy management systems (EMS) or energy management software.
 By generating instant alerts, spotting patterns, and automatically issuing work orders when repairs are needed, this has become a vital strategy for remotely monitoring and controlling energy consumption of units such as refrigeration, hot bars, and other food and beverage equipment.

 For example, City has developed a robust analytics platform that sits on top of EMS systems and targets anomalies in asset specification or energy consumption at partner sites.
 If temperatures spike or fall outside their expected range, the program sends alerts to facilities managers who can investigate and address issues before food spoils, avoiding costly grocery shrink and equipment repairs.
 In some cases, problems can even be fixed remotely.